weka/terraform-gcp-weka/README.md

 protocol_gateways_number = 1
 ```
 This will automatically create 2 instances.
-<br>In addition you can supply these optional variables:
+<br>In addition you can provide these optional variables:
 ```hcl
 protocol                               = VALUE
 protocol_gateway_secondary_ips_per_nic = 3